 Today I’m demonstrating an adorable blue jean planter that literally stands on its own two feet.
 It’s so easy to make by following my step-by-step tutorial.
 All it takes is a pair of blue jeans, scrap wood and few other things from your local thrift store.
 You can even upcycle things you already own if you have them on hand!

 This project was inspired by my husband who made the first one out of his jeans and boots after he left the construction industry (which you’ll see at the end of this post).
-I thought the planter was so much fun that I’ve been making them occasionally as gifts ever since.
-Although the one I’m demonstrating for this tutorial is just a small tyke, you can make this planter in any size you desire!
+I thought the blue jean planter was so much fun that I’ve been making them occasionally as gifts ever since.
+Although the one I’m demonstrating for this tutorial is just a small tyke, you can make this blue jean planter in any size you desire!

-I got my supplies (jeans, sneakers and oval container) at my local Value Village; it’s a great resource if you want to start with a small planter but don’t have young kids that have outgrown their stuff.
+I got my supplies (jeans, sneakers and oval container) at my local Value Village; it’s a great resource if you want to start with a small blue jean planter but don’t have young kids that have outgrown their stuff.

 This YouTube video gives you a quick overview.

 To start, you’ll need (in no particular order):